Alina Ibragimova: Early life and education

-Ibragimova was born in Polevskoy, Russian SSR, to a Tatar family.
+Ibragimova was born in Polevskoy, Russian SSR.
 Her family was musical, and she began playing the violin at age four.
 At 5, she started at the Gnessin School of Music in Moscow, studying under Valentina Korolkova, and by the age of 6 had started her career by playing with various orchestras, including the Bolshoi Theatre Orchestra.
 She was aged 10 in 1996 when her father, Rinat Ibragimov, took up the post of principal double bass with the London Symphony Orchestra, and the family moved to England.
 In the following year, Ibragimova began her studies at the Yehudi Menuhin School (where her mother was professor of violin) under Natasha Boyarskaya.

 In December 1998, Ibragimova performed with Nicola Benedetti at the opening ceremony of the 50th Anniversary of the Universal Declaration of Human Rights at UNESCO in Paris; they played Bach's double violin concerto under the baton of Yehudi Menuhin.
 Menuhin died three months later, and Ibragimova performed the slow movement of the same concerto at his funeral in Westminster Abbey.

 After finishing her studies at the Yehudi Menuhin School, Ibragimova went on to the Guildhall School of Music and Drama for a year, and then to the Royal College of Music, studying under Gordan Nikolitch and baroque violin with Adrian Butterfield.
 She has also studied with Christian Tetzlaff under the auspices of the Kronberg Academy Masters programme.

 Career

 After winning several international competitions, in 2002 Ibragimova won the London Symphony Orchestra Music Scholarship (formerly the Shell Prize), an important early boost to her career.
 The next breakthrough came in 2005 when Ibragimova played and directed Mozart's second violin concerto with the Kremerata Baltica in Mozartwoche at the Salzburg Mozarteum.

 Ibragimova was a member of the BBC Radio 3 New Generation Artists scheme 2005–7.
 She has performed concertos with the London Symphony Orchestra, Deutsche Kammerphilharmonie Bremen, the Philharmonia Orchestra, City of Birmingham Symphony Orchestra, BBC Symphony Orchestra, Radio-Sinfonie-Orchester Frankfurt, and the Seattle Symphony, working with conductors including Sir Charles Mackerras, Valery Gergiev, Sir John Eliot Gardiner, Paavo Järvi, Richard Hickox and Osmo Vänskä.

-In 2005, Ibragimova formed the period-instrument Chiaroscuro Quartet, a string quartet specialising in music from the classical and early romantic periods played on gut strings with historical bows.
+In 2005, Ibragimova formed the period-instrument Chiaroscuro Quartet with fellow students at the Royal College, a string quartet specialising in music from the classical and early romantic periods played on gut strings with historical bows.

-Over the last seasons Alina has performed concertos with Budapest Festival Orchestra, Pittsburgh Symphony, San Francisco Symphony, Royal Concertgebouw Orchestra, London Symphony, Philharmonia Orchestra, Gürzenich-Orchester and Dresden Philharmonic, working with Robin Ticciati, Edward Gardner, Daniel Harding, Nathalie Stutzmann, Vladimir Jurowski and Maxim Emelyanychev among others.
+Over the last seasons Ibragimova has performed concertos with Budapest Festival Orchestra, Pittsburgh Symphony, San Francisco Symphony, Royal Concertgebouw Orchestra, London Symphony, Philharmonia Orchestra, Gürzenich-Orchester and Dresden Philharmonic, working with Robin Ticciati, Edward Gardner, Daniel Harding, Nathalie Stutzmann, Vladimir Jurowski and Maxim Emelyanychev among others.

-In recital, Alina performs regularly at London´s Wigmore Hall, Berlin´s Pierre Boulez Saal, Hamburg´s Elbphilharmonie, Tokyo´s Metropolitan Theatre and the BBC Proms where she performed Bach´s Sonatas and Partitas for solo violin in the Royal Albert Hall.
-She frequently collaborates with pianist Cédric Tiberghien, and is a founding member of the Chiaroscuro Quartet.
+In recital, Ibragimova performs regularly at London's Wigmore Hall, Berlin's Pierre Boulez Saal, Hamburg's Elbphilharmonie, Tokyo's Metropolitan Theatre and the BBC Proms where she performed Bach's Sonatas and Partitas for solo violin in the Royal Albert Hall.
+She frequently collaborates with pianist Cédric Tiberghien.